SoniaRY-15/FinalProject-TPM-Kel9/README.md

 2. Create a new database (e.g., `final_project_db`).
 3. Import the SQL file (if provided) to set up the database schema and initial data.

+in your env, update the Database URL to:
+- DATABASE_URL="mysql://root:@localhost:3306/final_project_db" (or whatever your database name is)

 and then you can npx prisma migrate dev or npx prisma migrate deploy